pachyderm/pachyderm/doc/docs/2.2.x/getting-started/beginner-tutorial.md

 more easily.
 If you want to add many files over a period of time, you can do `pachctl start commit` and `pachctl finish commit` yourself.

-We also specify the repo name `"images"`, the branch name `"master"`, and the file name: `"liberty.png"`.

-Here is an example atomic commit of the file `liberty.png` to the `images` repo `master` branch:
+To commit the file `liberty.png` to the `master` branch of the `images` repo, run :

 ```shell
 pachctl put file images@master:liberty.png -f http://imgur.com/46Q8nDz.png
 ```

-We can check to make sure the data we just added is in Pachyderm.
+To make sure that the data we just added is in Pachyderm.

 * Use the `pachctl list repo` command to check that data has been added: